devHanif-git/GRN-Form-Generator-GAS/README.md

 - Column E: GRN Number
 - Column F: Purchase Order Number (PO)
 - Column G: Model Number

+`Please modify the code if you want to change anything about the column!!`

 Each row in the spreadsheet represents an item received, and the script generates a separate GRN Form for each supplier containing the relevant item details.